muplagama/enigma2-vpn-toolbox/README.md

 # enigma2-vpn-toolbox

 ### Requirements:
+- a wireguard configuration
+      or
-- a wireguard configuation
+- a openvpn configuation & username / password

 ### Installation:
 - connect to CLI
-- proof installation of bash
+- proof installation of bash & curl (eg. opkg install bash curl)
 - grap the commands and execute

 ```